Bill

 AI Summary

-This bill enacts Kentucky's participation in a federal education opportunity program, specifically a qualified elementary and secondary education scholarship federal tax credit, which allows individuals to receive a federal tax credit for making qualifying contributions to scholarship granting organizations.
-The Secretary of State is designated as the sole official responsible for reporting Kentucky's election to participate in this program to the U.S. Secretary of the Treasury and for submitting an annual list of approved scholarship organizations.
-The Secretary of State will also publish relevant federal guidance on their website, create administrative regulations to implement the program, and is authorized to collect fees from scholarship organizations or accept private donations to cover administrative costs, with these funds to be held in a restricted account.
-Furthermore, the bill waives any Eleventh Amendment immunity related to this section, which is a constitutional protection that generally prevents individuals from suing a state in federal court without its consent.
-This legislation also amends an existing law to exclude these qualified contributions to scholarship granting organizations from being dedicated as individual income tax deductions.
+This bill enacts Kentucky's participation in a federal education opportunity program, specifically a qualified elementary and secondary education scholarship federal tax credit established by the U.S. Congress.
+This program allows individuals to receive a federal tax credit for making qualifying contributions to scholarship granting organizations, which are entities that provide scholarships for students to attend eligible elementary and secondary schools.
+The bill designates the Secretary of State as the sole official responsible for formally notifying the U.S. Secretary of the Treasury of Kentucky's decision to participate and for submitting an annual list of approved scholarship granting organizations.
+The Secretary of State will also be responsible for publishing federal guidance and regulations related to the program on their website and is authorized to create state-specific administrative regulations to implement the program.
+To cover administrative costs, the Secretary of State can collect fees from scholarship granting organizations or accept private contributions, with these funds being held in a dedicated account.
+Importantly, the bill also waives any Eleventh Amendment immunity, which generally protects states from being sued in federal court, in relation to this program.

 Committee Categories